phthom/icp31/2-DockerKubernetesHelm.md

 # Conclusion

-Congratulations, you have successfully completed this Containers lab!.
+Congratulations, you have successfully completed this Containers lab !
 You've deployed a few Docker-based web applications on IBM Cloud Private!
-In this lab, you learned how to tag and push local images to ICP, inspect pushed images for security vulnerabilities, and run hosted multi-container applications on IBM Containers.
+In this lab, you learned how to tag and push local images to ICP, inspect pushed images in Kubernetes cluster, deployed different versions of an application and run Helm install to simplify the deployment of multiple kubernetes artifacts.

 ---